-If you have purchased your horse through a registered dealer and believe they have broken the law or acted unfairly, you can report them to Trading Standards.
-It is strongly recommended to seek legal advice to assist with this matter.
-If you’re a BHS Gold member you will be able to access the free legal helpline.
+If you’ve purchased your horse from a registered dealer, and believe the horse has been mis-sold, you can report them to Trading Standards.
+It’s strongly recommended to seek legal advice to assist with this matter.
+If you’re a BHS Gold member, you’ll be able to access the free legal helpline.

 If you believe you’ve been mis-sold a horse from a private seller, this is classed as a civil matter and professional legal advice needs to be sought.
 Unfortunately, the BHS cannot directly help to resolve civil matters.
 However, if you’re a BHS Gold member you can get excellent free advice by calling the legal helpline.